wso2/docs-is/en/docs/setup/migration-guide.md

     directory.

     !!! warning
-        If you are using a version prior to WSO2 Identity Server 5.8.0, then do steps 6 to 9 otherwise directly proceed to step 9.
+        If you are using a version prior to WSO2 Identity Server 5.8.0, then proceed to the steps 6 to 9 otherwise directly proceed to step 9.

 6. Do the following database updates: